-A similar study was also conducted with additive perturbation for the above map.
-In this case the dynamical system is defined as follows: $x{n+1} = F(x_n) + \delta \sin(2\pi\omega n)$ .
-For a = 1.9 (say), the map has two disconnected subintervals, L:[-1,0) and R:(0,1].
-However, an additive perturbation of magnitude $\delta > 0.1$ causes a portion of L to diffuse into R in the positive half-cycle of the sinusoidal signal (of frequency $\omega$ ).
-Similarly, in the negative half-cycle, a portion of the R interval diffuses into L. The long-term behavior of the map is described by a "smeared-out" DAT map with a width $\delta$ , rather than the "crisp" piecewise linear DAT map with $a_0$ = 1.9.
-This happens as the map performs a periodic vertical motion, causing a smearing out over time.
-The simulation results showed a nonmonotonic behavior for the response as either $\omega$ or $a_0$ was varied, keeping the other constant, but this was less marked than in the case of multiplicative perturbation.
-This work can be seen in context with studies conducted on the dynamics of the logistic map under parametric perturbation [15].
+Similar study was also conducted with additive perturbation for the above map.
+In this case the dynamical system is defined as follows:

+$$x{n+1} = \mathbf{F}(x_n) + \delta \sin(2\pi\omega n). \tag{3.10}$$

+For a = 1.9 (say), the map has two disconnected sub-intervals, L:[-1,0) and R:(0,1].
+However, an additive perturbation of magnitude $\delta > 0.1$ causes a portion of L to diffuse into R in the positive half-cycle of the sinusoidal signal (of frequency ω).
+Similarly, in the negative half-cycle, a portion of the R interval diffuses into L. The long-term behavior of the map is described by a "smeared-out" DAT map with a width δ , rather than the "crisp" piecewise linear DAT map with $a_0 = 1.9$.
+This happens as the map performs a periodic vertical motion, causing a smearing-out over time.
+The simulation results showed non-monotonic behavior for the response, as either ω or a_0 was varied, keeping the other constant, but this was less marked than in the case of multiplicative perturbation (Fig. 3.6).
+This work can be seen in context with studies conducted on the dynamics of the logistic map under parametric perturbation [153].